Joy to the World (Doctor Who): Broadcast and promotion

 "Joy to the World" was broadcast on BBC One and released on BBC iPlayer on 25 December 2024 at 5:10 PM GMT.
 In the United States the episode was released simultaneously on Disney+ at 9:10 AM PT.
 Disney also handled international distribution of the episode outside of the United Kingdom.

 A clip and trailer for the episode was released on 15 November as part of the 2024 Children in Need broadcast.
 The press screening took place in the week prior to broadcast, which was hosted by Angellica Bell.
 Promotional posters released by Disney captioned the poster "Joy to the Worlds", instead of "Joy to the World", causing confusion among viewers.

 Ratings

 In the UK, Doctor Who was the sixth most-watched programme on Christmas Day, receiving 4.11 million viewers overnight.
-In consolidated data, the episode had been seen by 5.91 million and was also the sixth most-watched show of the week.
-Within four days of its release, "Joy to the World" ranked within the top 10 worldwide titles on Disney+.
-After 28-days, the total number of viewers had risen to 6.38 million.
+The episode received a total of 6.33 million consolidated viewers across 7 days, and a total of 6.90 million consolidated viewers across 28 days.